Martins Bank is first

 |

-converted from those smaller town and city buses, bear little resemblance to
+smaller town and city buses, bear little resemblance to their 1948

-their 1948 counterparts, but still fulfil more or less the same role.
-Today
+counterparts, but still fulfil more or less the same role.
+Today however,

-however, there is also the sheer cheek of expecting customer loyalty from
+there is also the sheer cheek of expecting customer loyalty from those

-the originals, which in Martins’ day have to be towed by land rovers, and
+which in Martins’ day have to be towed by land rovers, and evoke the

-evoke the nostalgic suggestion of a weekend’s caravanning in Snowdonia.
-At the height of what Martins refers to as
+nostalgic suggestion of a weekend’s caravanning in Snowdonia.
+At the height of what Martins refers to

-“Show Season”, a fleet of six mobile caravans tours England Wales Scotland,
+as “Show Season”, a fleet of six mobile caravans tours England Wales

 agricultural, sporting and industrial show.
 A complicated arrangement of